1980s Rock/Pop Acts I Should Like But Don’t

 Siren Song’ by Seymour Stein and Gareth Murphy is published by St Martin’s Press.

-Claudia Brucken: Bush Hall, London, 12th March 2015
+Claudia Brucken @ Bush Hall, 12 March 2015

-where_else_acpsc1Ex-Propaganda/Act vocalist (and, dare we say, ’80s icon?)
+where_else_acpsc1Ex-Propaganda/ACT vocalist (and, dare we say, ’80s icon?)
 Claudia Brucken has enjoyed a real career renaissance in the last decade.

 Her recent studio albums have featured collaborations with members of Heaven 17, Depeche Mode, Erasure and OMD, and new release Where Else is a very strong record of torch songs which foregrounds fine melodies and an unexpected ’60s pop influence.

-The Bush Hall was the perfect venue for this classy, deceptively low-key return to the London stage.
+West London’s plush, intimate Bush Hall was the perfect venue for this classy, deceptively low-key return to the London stage.
 With a minimalist red-curtain backdrop and versatile two-man backing band, Claudia began the gig seated but moved through the gears with consummate ease.

 Where Else was played pretty much in sequence as is the current way, and what’s clear is that the new songs are stark and slight but very catchy, with attractive, slow-burning melodies.